 Is Counselling/Psychotherapy For Me?

 For many people, the decision to seek counselling or therapy to resolve current life stresses or more longstanding issues feels important, sometimes essential but nonetheless a step in the dark.
 What you read below is intended to throw some light on it.
 I am always happy to chat further on the phone if you feel uncertain about whether to try it out for yourself.
+And because a good 'fit' with your therapist is really important, I offer the opportunity to have a free half-hour session with me to see if we have the potential as a team to help you make the changes you are seeking.

 How Can Counselling Help?